NeplayGames/NeplayGames/README.md

 - 👋 Hi, I’m @nepalgames
-- 👀 I’m interested in game development
+- 👀 I’m interested in game development and mobile app development.
-- 🌱 I’m currently learning BSc CSIT
+- 🌱 I’m currently learning BSc CSIT.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Game development and mobile app development.
-- 📫 How to reach me ...
+- 📫 You can reach me through the email address "neplay7@gmail.com
+-

 <!---
 nepalgames/nepalgames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.